 For more detailed descriptions of the types of neurostimulation we offer, please see below.

 Transcranial direct current stimulation

 TDCS delivers one-way, direct currents via positive (anodal) and negative (cathodal) electrodes.
 Electrons are streamed from the anode to the cathode, which results in the production of excitatory (i.e., glutamate) and inhibitory (i.e., GABA) effects within the targeted brain regions.
 This allows us to calm down overly-activated regions and boost up under-activated regions, in accordance with what each individual’s brain needs.
 For example, if a client’s brain shows an excess of high beta activity in the posterior cingulate cortex (as is often seen in clients with anxiety), we might place the cathode over that region to inhibit its level of activation.
-On the other hand, if a client’s brain shows hypoactivation in the prefrontal cortex (common in ADHD), we might place the anode over that region to increase power and blood flow within that region.
+On the other hand, if a client’s brain shows deficiencies in the prefrontal cortex, we might place the anode over that region to increase power and blood flow within that region.

 Transcranial alternating current stimulation

 Similar to tDCS, tACS also uses anode and cathode electrodes.
 With tACS, however, the giving and receiving of electrons is continuously switching, which allows us to stimulate the brain with the exact frequency that each brain region needs.
-For example, if a client’s brain shows a deficiency of alpha brainwaves in the posterior parietal regions (as we often see in clients with posttraumatic stress), we could utilize tACS to apply the deficient alpha frequencies (e.g., 8-12 Hz) to that part of the brain, producing an immediate calming effect.
+For example, if a client’s brain shows a deficiency of alpha brainwaves in the posterior parietal regions (as we often see in clients with posttraumatic stress), we could utilize tACS to apply the deficient alpha frequencies (e.g., 8-12 Hz) to that part of the brain, which often produces a calming effect.